priyanshwho/Hiremantis/README.md

 ## Features

 - **Role-Based Authentication**: Separate login and registration flows for admin, recruiter, and candidate roles
+- **Registration Control**: Toggle user registration on/off with a simple environment variable
+- **Waitlist System**: Collect interested user information when registration is disabled
 - **Protected Routes**: Unified dashboard with role-specific content and protected routes
 - **Enhanced Security**:
   - Automatic redirects for authenticated/unauthenticated users